andrewmilson/Time-Tab-NEW/README.md

 Shoutouts
 ---------

-Id just like to make a few shoutouts to people and technologies that have helped Time Tab be a reality.
+Id just like to make a few shoutouts to people and technologies that have helped Time Tab

 + [Node.js](http://nodejs.org/)
 + [npm](http://www.npmjs.org/)